Cricket Refer A Friend Terms and Conditions

 - Referrer is eligible to receive only one account credit per Referee account created and maintained as set forth herein, regardless of the number of lines activated on the Referee account.

-- Subject to satisfaction of the conditions set forth in this Section II and any other conditions herein, Cricket will apply an account credit to the Referrer’s and Referee’s respective Cricket accounts after at least 60 days of active wireless service on a qualifying Cricket plan.
+- Subject to satisfaction of the conditions set forth in this Section II and any other conditions herein, Cricket will apply an account credit to the Referrer’s and Referee’s respective Cricket accounts after 60 days of Referee’s active wireless service on a qualifying Cricket plan.

 - A Referrer may earn up to ten (10) account credits per account per calendar year, provided they maintain their Cricket account during this period.